-\textbf{Widening LLM applications across SE phases.} From our extensive review of the literature, we observed a pronounced emphasis on the application of LLMs in software development and maintenance.
+\textbf{Widening LLM applications across SE phases.} We observed a pronounced emphasis on the application of LLMs in software development and maintenance.
 These areas have undoubtedly benefited from the capabilities of LLMs, leading to enhanced code completion~\cite{izadi2022codefill,li2022cctest,liu2023repobench}, bug detection~\cite{ciborowska2023too,feng2023prompting,kang2023explainable}, and other related tasks.
-However, it's crucial to recognize that the software development lifecycle encompasses more than just these stages~\cite{qian2023communicative}.
-Notably, phases like software requirements, design, and management are integral to the successful delivery of software projects.
-Despite their importance, the current application of LLMs in these domains remains relatively sparse.
-This presents a significant opportunity: by expanding the use of LLMs to these under-explored areas, we can potentially revolutionize how requirements are elicited, how software designs are conceptualized, and how projects are managed.
-Such an expansion could lead to more holistic and integrated AI-driven solutions throughout the entire software development process.
+The current application of LLMs in requirements engineering, software design, and software management remains relatively sparse.
+This presents a significant opportunity: by expanding the use of LLMs to these under-explored areas, we can potentially improve how requirements are elicited, how software designs are conceptualized, and how projects are managed.